 The current form of the wall and the character of the Town enclosed in it, were chiselled by the Knights of St. John.

-It gives them the chance to relax in the cool courtyards of the cafés, to haggle in the busy market streets and to have conversations while drinking ouzo and enjoying small mezé dishes.
+It gives them the chance to relax in the cool courtyards of the cafés, to haggle in the busy market streets and to hold long-lasting conversations while drinking ouzo and enjoying small mezé dishes.